orestxherija/smm4h2018/README.md

 | `CLaC`           | 0.402	   | 0.366     | 0.383     |
 | `Techno`         | 0.327	   | 0.432     | 0.372     |

-## Sub-task 3 Leaderboard
+## Sub-task 3 Leaderboard (9 participants)

-Distinguish between Twitter posts that contain adverse drug reaction mentions from those that do not.
+Distinguish tweets that contain mentions of adverse drug reaction those that do not.

 |                  | Precision | Recall    |  F1       |
 | :---             |   :---:   |  :---:    | :---:     |